 —Jack B. Bedell, Poet Laureate, State of Louisiana, 2017-2019, author of No Brother, This Storm

 A curious elegy, Ray Ball’s Lararium opens with the poet transforming into the image of Medusa, whose shape was both beautiful and terrifying, capable of turning all she saw into stone.
 She writes, “I remember / in my home, too, snakes were / worshipped.”
 Both tender and precise, Ball’s gaze falls on the nature of her father’s obsession with herpetology and the struggle of growing up in its considerable shadow.
 These poems observe the intrinsic threat held within the dynamics of familial bonds, climate change, mating rituals, and human nature.
-Nothing is safe here and beauty protects no one: “I did not know which of us / might have come to murder / the other there in the fulness / of the moon."—Julia Beach, Flypaper Lit
+Nothing is safe here and beauty protects no one: “I did not know which of us / might have come to murder / the other there in the fullness / of the moon."—Julia Beach, Flypaper Lit

 Within the pages of Lararium the Poet enshrines lyrical offerings to the household gods.
 These poems explore our complex human relationships and animal connections, from the scientist father to the guardian serpent, the flying fox, and ice worms.